digitalocean/doctl/README.md

 ## Building and dependencies

 `doit`'s dependencies are managed by [glide](https:/github.com/Mastermind/glide).
 To develop locally, an installation of glide is required.
-Once glide is installed, add new dependencies with `glide install <dep>`.
+Once glide is installed, add new dependencies with `glide install <dep>`. `glide` is using Go 1.5's vendor support so set `GOGO15VENDOREXPERIMENT=1` in your environment.

 ## Releasing